-Divorce Dirty Tricks--Restraining Order Abuse
+Divorce Dirty Tricks--Protection Order Abuse

 Families in the Balance

-A restraining order is a court order limiting the contact of one individual with another or, as in a case involving children, several others.
+A protection order is a court order limiting the contact of one individual with another or, as in a case involving children, several others.
 This includes direct physical contact, phone and mail contact, contact in the home, contact at work, etc.

 In an effort to curb domestic violence and prevent harm to victims of it, various pieces of federal and state legislation have been enacted to protect victims in the last 20 years.
-While the intent of such legislation is to protect victims, they have also had the unfortunate effect of lessening the burden of proof required for litigants to request courts to intervene with restraining orders.
+While the intent of such legislation is to protect victims, they have also had the unfortunate effect of lessening the burden of proof required for litigants to request courts to intervene with protection orders.

-With the new legislation, judges are wary of being blamed for ill effects that may happen when a restraining order that is needed is not put into place.
+With such legislation, judges are wary of being blamed for ill effects that may happen when a restraining order that is needed is not put into place.
 For instance, should a murder happen because a judge refused to grant a restraining order, backlash against that judge could be severe.
-Therefore, the current practice is for judges to enact the restraining order even if proof of the actual need for it is nebulous.
+Therefore, the current practice is for judges to enact the protection order even if proof of the actual need for it is nebulous.
 In the words of one attorney I know, "they [judges] pass them out like candy".

 While more often used against men and now a hot topic for "Men's Rights" groups, these restraining orders can also be targeted at women.
 Sadly, children often suffer the worst fallout.